What Causes a Car to Catch on Fire after a Crash?

 This is probably the leading culprit when a car starts to go up in flames after a wreck.
 Just a small leak is all it takes for a vehicle to be quickly engulfed – as well as anyone inside.
 Metal can become super-hot, or a tiny spark can suddenly trigger an inferno.

-There are times where some sort of manufacturer’s defect can contribute to a fuel leak.
-For example, the fuel tank may have been designed in a way that a fire would be more likely.
-It could have been placed near a bracket, or some other type of sharp object in the undercarriage of the vehicle.
-Or, the fuel lines may have been improperly routed, and more prone to leaking as a result.
+It could have been placed near a bracket or some other type of sharp object in the undercarriage of the vehicle.
+Or, the fuel lines may have been improperly routed and more prone to leaking as a result.

 Electrical System Failures

-Any sort of failure in the electrical system can cause a driver to lose control of their car, and be involved in a collision as a result.
+Any sort of failure in the electrical system can cause a driver to lose control of their car and be involved in a collision as a result.
 But an electrical problem can also lead to a car crash fire.
-Sparks from a failed battery can ignite a fluid leak, or ignite any gasoline vapors that might be present.
+Sparks from a failed battery can ignite a fluid leak or ignite any gasoline vapors that might be present.
 Wiring in the doors, under the seats, and under the floor could also fail, resulting in a fire.

 Severe Engine Failure

 The engine is another obvious location where a fire can start.
 The usual cause is overheating.
-While the engine itself isn’t likely to explode, overheating can make coolant, oil and other fluids rise to dangerously high temperatures, increasing the risk that they will leak onto the exhaust system, the engine bay, or some other incredibly hot surface.
+While the engine itself isn’t likely to explode, overheating can make coolant, oil, and other fluids rise to dangerously high temperatures, increasing the risk that they will leak onto the exhaust system, the engine bay, or some other incredibly hot surface.
 If that happens, then it will probably only be a matter of time before a fire starts.

 Faulty Batteries

-As we mentioned earlier, a battery can sometimes contribute to a fire after a car crash.
-The battery might have not been correctly designed, increasing the risk of combustible corrosion to form on its terminals.
 The wires coming from the battery could have been poorly designed, creating a current overload.
 This, in turn, can melt the insulation that protects the wires, turning into a fire hazard in the process.

 Airbag Explosions